tcab/pagestest/README.md

 - works locally on dev machine
 - works on github main page README.md ✅
 - nice link to full browser page svg where you can zoom ✅
-- updates ok when .svg changes? ✅
+- updates ok when .svg changes? 🤨  takes a while to update when underlying .SVG changed